-Our 18 Articles of Faith that outline some specifics on what we believe: as of 7/13/13
+Our 21 Articles of Faith that outline some specifics on what we believe: as of 12/04/17

 3. The Fall of Man.
 We believe the Scriptures teach that Man was created in holiness, under the law of his Maker; but by voluntary transgressions fell from that holy and happy state.

 5. Justification.
-We believe the Scriptures teach that the great Gospel blessing which Christ secures to such as believe in him is justification; that justification includes the pardon of sin, and the promise of eternal life on principles of righteousness.
+We believe the Scriptures teach that the great Gospel blessing, which Christ secures to such as believe in him, is justification; that justification includes the pardon of sin and the promise of eternal life on principles of righteousness.

 6. The Freeness of Salvation.
 We believe that the Scriptures teach that the blessings of salvation are made free to all by the Gospel.

 7. Regeneration.
-We believe that the Scriptures teach that in order to be saved, sinners must be regenerated, or born again.
+We believe that the Scriptures teach that in order to be saved; sinners must be regenerated, or born again.

 8. Repentance and Faith.
-We believe the Scriptures teach that repentance and faith are sacred duties, and also inseparable graces, wrought in our souls by the regenerating Spirit of God.
+We believe the Scriptures teach that repentance and faith are sacred duties, and inseparable graces, wrought in our souls by the regenerating Spirit of God.

 9. God’s Purpose of Grace.
 We believe the Scriptures teach that election is the eternal purpose of God, according to which he graciously regenerates, sanctifies and saves sinners.

 10. Sanctification.
-We believe the Scriptures teach that Sanctification is the process by which, according to the will of God, we are made partakers of his holiness.
+We believe the Scriptures teach that sanctification is the process by which, according to the will of God, we are made partakers of his holiness.

 12. The Law and Gospel.
-We believe the Scriptures teach that the Law of God is the eternal and unchangeable rule of his moral government; that it is holy, just and good.
+We believe the Scriptures teach that the Law of God is the eternal and unchangeable rule of his moral government; that it is holy, just, and good.

 13. A Gospel Church.
 We believe the Scriptures teach that a visible church of Christ is a congregation of baptized believers, associated by covenant in the faith and fellowship of the Gospel.

 14. Baptism and the Lord’s Supper.
-We believe the Scriptures teach that Christian baptism is the immersion in water of a believer, into the name of the Father, and Son, and Holy Ghost; and the Lord’s Supper, in which the members of the church, by the sacred use of bread and wine, are to commemorate together the dying love of Christ; preceded always by solemn self-examination.
+We believe the Scriptures teach that Christian baptism is the immersion in water of a believer, into the name of the Father, Son, and Holy Ghost; and the Lord’s Supper, in which the members of the church, by the sacred use of bread and wine, are to commemorate together the dying love of Christ; preceded always by solemn self-examination.

-(2) conscientiously honored and obeyed (2); except only in things opposed to the will of our Lord Jesus Christ (3) who is the only Lord of the conscience, and the Prince of the kings of the earth (4).
+(2) conscientiously honored and obeyed, except only in things opposed to the will of our Lord Jesus Christ.
+(3) We believe Jesus is the only Lord of the conscience and the King of the kings of the earth.

-18. In accordance to 1 Cor 6:1-8, We believe that Christians should not take each other to court over church matters.
-We believe that Christians should not take each other to court over civil matters, if it can in any way be avoided.
-We believe that Christians should not take non-Christians to court over civil matters, if it can be avoided.
-However, in some instances, such as the protection of our own rights (as in the example of the apostle Paul in Acts 21 & 22), it may be appropriate to pursue a legal solution).
+21. Court and Pursuits of Lawsuits.
+In accordance to 1Corinthians 6:1-8, We believe that Christians should not take each other to court over church matters.
+We believe that Christians should not take each other to court over civil matters.
+By all means, legal matters should be resolved without legal court proceedings, and lawsuits avoided.
+We believe that Christians should not take non-Christians to court over civil matters if it can be avoided.
+However, in some instances, such as the protection of our own rights as in the example of the apostle Paul in Acts 21 and 22; it may be appropriate to pursue a legal solution.